 The Delegated Administration model offers the flexibility to match how your organization wants to delegate administration activities, using role and object-based control.
 Delegated Administration accommodates deployments of all sizes, and allows you to configure more permission granularity as your deployment grows in complexity.
 Delegated Administration uses three concepts: administrators, roles, and scopes.

-Roles — A role represents a job function, and has defined permissions associated with it.
+Roles: A role represents a job function, and has defined permissions associated with it.
 For example, the Delivery Group Administrator role has permissions such as ‘Create Delivery Group’ and ‘Remove Desktop from Delivery Group.’
-An administrator can have multiple roles for a Site, so a person could be a Delivery Group Administrator and a Machine Catalog Administrator.
+An administrator can have multiple roles for a Site, so a person can be a Delivery Group Administrator and a Machine Catalog Administrator.
 Roles can be built-in or custom.

 The built-in roles are: